liamtoney/gi-pygmt-2021/README.md

 This repository contains materials for the 2021 PyGMT short course at the University of Alaska Fairbanks (UAF) Geophysical Institute (GI).
-The course, which will take place on 1 March 2021, is hosted by Liam Toney ([ldtoney@alaska.edu](mailto:ldtoney@alaska.edu)) and is open to all GI staff, students, and faculty — and affiliates.
+The course, which took place on 1 March 2021, was hosted by Liam Toney ([ldtoney@alaska.edu](mailto:ldtoney@alaska.edu)) and was open to all GI staff, students, and faculty — and affiliates.